DataSift

 Drip Campaign (Automated SMS)

-Two messages, 90 days apart.
+Four messages, 45 days apart.
+Casual, no pressure.
 Merge fields personalize each text.

 2